drshahizan/HPDP/2526/assignment/A2/bdm/Ayam/report.md

 A few reasons why Polars is this fast:

 - **Written in Rust**: Rust is a compiled language that runs close to the hardware, with no Python overhead slowing it down.
-That's why Polars loaded the 2.1 GB file in just 11.86 seconds — about **20 times faster** than Pandas' 238.77 seconds.
+That's why Polars loaded the 2.1 GB file in just 11.86 seconds whic is about **20 times faster** than Pandas' 238.77 seconds.
 - **Uses multiple CPU cores automatically**: Polars splits the work across all available cores without you needing to configure anything.
 The filter and aggregation steps both run in parallel.
 - **Columnar data storage**: Polars stores data by column instead of by row.
-So when you filter one column, it only reads that column's data — not the whole row.
+So when you filter one column, it only reads that column's data not the whole row.
 This is why memory usage stays lower.

 #### Pandas Insight

-Pandas took **245.23 seconds** total and used **5,026 MB** of peak memory — the highest of all three.
+Pandas took **245.23 seconds** total and used **5,026 MB** of peak memory the highest of all three.
 That said, Pandas is still the easiest to use and has the most support online, so it's not a bad choice for smaller datasets or quick scripts.

 The reason it's slow here is that it only uses one CPU core and has to load the entire file into memory before doing anything.
 The `read_csv()` call alone took 238.77 seconds, which is almost all the total time.
-Everything after that — filtering, aggregating — is fast, but the bottleneck is that initial load.
+Everything after that — filtering, aggregating — is fast, but what makes it slow is the initial loading time of the file.

 #### Dask Insight

 Dask's load and filter steps finished almost instantly — `dd.read_csv()` in **0.6455 seconds** and the filter in **0.0656 seconds** — but that's only because they're lazy.
 Nothing actually gets read until `.compute()` is called, which then took **232.48 seconds** to finish.
 So total time was **233.19 seconds**, which is barely faster than Pandas.

-Where Dask really stands out is memory — it only used **1,037 MB** compared to Pandas' 5,026 MB.
+Where Dask really stands out is memory since it only used **1,037 MB** compared to Pandas' 5,026 MB.
 That's about 80% less RAM for the same job.
 This is because Dask processes the data in partitions instead of loading everything at once.

 On a single machine with a dataset this size, Dask doesn't show a big speed advantage.
 The overhead from splitting and scheduling the work kind of cancels out the benefit of running in parallel.
-But if the data were much bigger — say 50 GB or more — or spread across multiple machines, Dask would start to pull ahead by a lot.
+But if the data were much bigger — say 50 GB or more — or spread across multiple machines, Dask would start to show its specialization better which is for large data processing

-One thing worth mentioning: Dask needed us to manually specify the dtype for `House Number` and `Time First Observed` because it can't always figure out mixed types across different partitions the way Pandas can.
+One thing worth mentioning, Dask needed us to manually specify the dtype for `House Number` and `Time First Observed` because it can't always figure out mixed types across different partitions the way Pandas can especially when using `low_memory=True`.

 ---